Organising an Exeter charity event? 5 suggestions to consider

 Budgeting + Sponsorship

 Think very carefully about your budget, making sure to set a realistic figure from the start.
 Make sure you’re fully aware of the costs of holding an event compared to the potential funds you could raise.
 Keeping this in mind will help you minimise expenditure and maximise fundraising.
 Securing sponsorship is a great chance to boost a charity event and cement links with local businesses.
-Branch out to any contacts in the Exeter area who show an interest in the event and find out if they would be willing to contribute, whether this be in the form of cash, raffle prizes or entertainment packages.
+Branch out to any contacts in the Exeter area who show an interest in the event.
+Find out if they would be willing to contribute, whether this be in the form of cash, raffle prizes or entertainment packages.

 2. Assess available resources

 Are you going to take a DIY approach when it comes to your event, or will you hire industry professionals to help?
-Of course, if you’re on a tight budget and have enough resources amongst colleagues, family and friends, then doing things yourself can help save money.
+Of course, if you’re on a tight budget and have enough resources amongst colleagues, family and friends, then doing things yourself can save money.
 Do consider the experience that outsourced experts will have though, including a network of connections that could come in very useful for further enhancing your event.

 These are just some of the points to consider when trying to find your perfect venue.
 Fortunately, Exeter boasts an abundance of venues offering space for charity events.
-For large-scale fundraisers there’s the award-winning Sandy Park, which has a range of modern, spacious and versatile rooms that can be transformed to suit your needs, or Reed Hall, the grand University building known for its variety of rooms in all shapes and sizes.
+For large-scale fundraisers there’s the award-winning Sandy Park, which has a range of modern, spacious and versatile rooms that can be transformed to suit your needs.
+Or Reed Hall, the grand University building known for its variety of rooms in all shapes and sizes.
 And if you’re looking for a location in the heart of the city, consider Exeter Phoenix, a vibrant, multi-purpose venue offering studio space, galleries and even an auditorium for hire.

 3. Choose a caterer

 Feeding your guests is a key part of any event, with the potential to heavily influence how people remember your fundraiser.
 Make sure you allow yourself sufficient time to fully explore different catering options before making a final decision.
 When it comes to event caterers in Exeter, you really are spoilt for choice.
-Whether you’re looking for an informal food truck to enhance a fun and laidback atmosphere, or a more formal sit-down meal with waiter service, we’re sure you’ll be able to find a catering service that suits your needs.
+Whether you’re looking for an informal food truck to enhance a fun and laid back atmosphere, or a more formal sit-down meal with waiter service, we’re sure you’ll be able to find a catering service that suits your needs.
 Here are some of our top picks:

 Family business Astridges provides first-class catering services for all sorts of events in and around Exeter.
 Their commitment to fresh, local produce is evident with just a quick scan of their menus, as is their passion for creating food that looks good and tastes even better.
 Whether it’s canapés, afternoon tea or even a Devon hog roast you’re after, Astridges can certainly cater for your needs.